-These days you can find hints and tips about how to improve your ‘content marketing’ almost everywhere.
+These days you can find hints and tips from Digital Marketing Content experts almost everywhere about how to improve your ‘content marketing.'

 But when you break it down, what is content marketing?
 Isn’t it just marketing…with good content?

 The reality is, good content is at the heart of any good marketing campaign, whether that’s email marketing, social media marketing, blogging, websites, LinkedIn articles – the list goes on.

 Sadly, lots of businesses get their content really wrong…and then wonder why their marketing isn’t working.

 Sound familiar?
 If so, read on for some hints and tips on how to get your content marketing just right so that your customer engagement increases, and your online profile is raised:

 Think about your online content and ask yourself; so what?
 If you’re not sharing something interesting, useful, relevant, new people will just switch off.
 Use your knowledge to your advantage and write content that piques people’s interest.
 Make that information shareable and your customers could end up doing your marketing for you!